Cyriaque Lamar

 Terremoto said nothing.

-It’s Terremoto’s turn to insult rats.
+It’s Terremoto’s turn to insult rats, realized Xoz.

-Xoz saw a blue stump where his throttling arm usually sat.
+There was a blue stump where his throttling arm usually sat.

 He hadn’t felt Terremoto leave his body.